 Catherine finished her look with Jane Taylor Velvet Headband debuted at the special service held at Westminster Abbey in November 2018 to mark the centenary of Armistice Day.

-Later in the evening, Duke and Duchess attended a reception hosted by the British Ambassador to Ireland.
+Later in the evening, The Duke and Duchess attended a reception hosted by the British Ambassador to Ireland.
 I will leave you with this beautiful shot of Catherine.